MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/httpclient/httpclient-post-method.md

 ## Example (How to upload a file using multipart/form-data)
 The Content-Type _multipart/form-data_ allows you to post multiple types of data in the same HTTP request and is commonly used for streaming data to an endpoint.

-To use multipart/form-data with Httpclient, you need to do the following
+To use multipart/form-data with Httpclient, you need to do the following:
-1. create a _content payload_, including defining the boundary between data elements
+1. Create a _content payload_, including defining the boundary between data elements
-2. add the file content and file name to the content payload
+2. Add the file content and file name to the content payload
-3. setup the HTTP content header multipart/form-data
+3. Set up the HTTP content header multipart/form-data

-After these steps, your AL code should follows normal practices for Httpclient POST requests.
+After these steps, your AL code should follows usual practices for Httpclient POST requests.

-The methods for adding file content to the content payload differs depending if the file is a text file such as json or XML, or if it is a binary file.
+The methods for adding file content to the content payload differs depending if the file is a text file such as JSON or XML, or if it's a binary file.
 So we provided two different code examples below, one for each scenario:

 ### Example (How to upload a text file using multipart/form-data)